-If you’re thinking about hiring a marketing person for your business, we have some (very!) blunt tips you won’t hear elsewhere.
+If you’re thinking about hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.

 Why?
-We’re a professional content marketing agency with a multi-discipline team, many of whom started out as in-house newbies.
+We’re a professional content marketing agency with a multi-discipline team, many of whom started their careers as in-house marketers.
+We also work with small businesses on a daily basis.

 There are those who have studied marketing theory without much digital experience and vice versa.
 There are those who are geared towards data, content, design or brand.
 They might specialise in traditional PR and partnership-building marketing.